Esri/Geospatial-Center-Code/README.md

 # Geospatial-Center-Code

-A repository for helpful scripts created by the Geospatial Center team.
+A repository for helpful scripts created by the Geospatial Center team (and others!).
 The Geospatial Center is a group of Solution Engineers across different teams within Esri.
 Through our day-to-day work, we often find ourselves creating helpful scripts for products across the ArcGIS software stack.
 This repo will hold those scripts as they become available.

 For more information contact Adam Pfister ([apfister@esri.com](apfister@esri.com))

+## Contributing

+**If you'd like to contribute, please follow the [example template](https://github.com/Esri/Geospatial-Center-Code/issues/2) for what files and details are needed.**

+Esri welcomes contributions from anyone and everyone.
+Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

-## Contributing

-If you'd like to contribute, please follow the [example template](https://github.com/Esri/Geospatial-Center-Code/issues/2) for what files and details are needed.

-Esri welcomes contributions from anyone and everyone.
-Please see our [guidelines for contributing](https://github.com/esri/contributing).

 ## Licensing